Part I: Exam Strategies

 EP: You know, what’s happening in my brain is that I’m not seeing a piece of fruit, it’s more like I’ve smelled this before and what’s the association I make with this aroma.

 EP: Like biting into a fresh black cherry and smelling it at the same time.

 TG: What’s that like?
 If I had to be you, what would happen?
 What would I do?
 This is the part we want to figure out.
 This is your strategy for how you remember what things smell and taste like.
-There’s only so many things you can do internally: you can make pictures or movies, you can talk to yourself or you can feel things—or any combination of all that.
+There’s only so many things you can do internally: you can make pictures or movies, you can talk to yourself, or you can feel things—or any combination thereof.

 TG: But how does that work?
 How do you the recognize black cherry and plum?